13 Jun

 Tips to Protect Your Pet against the Summer Heat

 Summer brings intense heat and glaring sunlight, making it crucial to protect not just ourselves but also our pets.
 Unlike humans, pets rely entirely on us for their well-being.
-Prolonged exposure to ultraviolet (UV) rays can lead to severe health issues, including sunburn and even skin cancer (the most common type of cancer in dogs).
+Prolonged exposure to ultraviolet (UV) rays can lead to severe health issues, including sunburn and even skin cancer, the most common type of cancer in dogs.

-Fur Helps, But It is Not Enough
+Fur Helps, But It’s Not Enough

 Recognizing Sunburn in Pets